-However, the FTT proposal remains subject to negotiation between participating Member States.
+However, the FTT proposal remains subject to negotiation between participating Member States and the scope of any such tax is uncertain.
 It may therefore be altered prior to any implementation, the timing of which remains unclear.
 Additional EU member states might decide to participate.
 Prospective holders of the Covered Bonds are advised to seek their own professional advice in relation to the FTT and its potential impact on the Covered Bonds.